irfanICMLL/CoupleGenerator/README.md

 # CoupleGenerator
+### News

+I'm surprised so many friends are interested in this toy project.
+I saw some friends on Weibo who said that the training results were not good.
+Here is the results after 8800 steps.

 Generate your lover with your photo
 This project is an old project from two years ago.
 We collect pictures of marriage couples on the Internet, and pre-process the images.